-In the city, all the platz were full of people soaking up the sun — most still dressed in black winter coats, so it looked like flocks of large crows had settled down on the grass and concrete.
+In the city, all the platz were full of people soaking up the sun.
+Most were still dressed in black winter coats, so it looked like flocks of large crows had settled down on the grass and concrete.
 The lines for ice cream were very long — Stuttgarters seem to want cones the minute the temperature rises above 55°F (12°C).

-We’ve seen three large hares in the neighborhood in as many days, after not seeing any for months.
+We’ve seen three large hares in the neighborhood in as many days (this is their peak mating season), after not seeing any for months.
 They are hard to miss, being the size of small dogs — largish small dogs.
 Occasionally when we come upon one, it stands its ground and we always move along first.

 for the first day of spring. . .

-“Bouquet of lilies of the plain of Kosovo (snowdrops) . . . on a farm table — Lipljan, Kosovo, (in May, actually) 1913, by Auguste Léon, via Archives of the Planet Collection – Albert Kahn Museum /Départment of Hauts-de-Seine.
+“Bouquet of lilies of the plain of Kosovo (snowdrops) . . . on a farm table — Lipljan, Kosovo, (in May, actually) 1913, by Auguste Léon, via Archives of the Planet Collection – Albert Kahn Museum /Département des Hauts-de-Seine.

 This autochrome is one of about 72,000 that were commissioned and then archived by Albert Kahn, a wealthy French banker who was committed to the ideal of universal peace and believed that “knowledge of foreign cultures encourages respect and peaceful relations between nations.”* He was also acutely aware that the 20th century was going to bring rapid material change to the world.